 - Increased levels of anxiety

 The Controlled Substances Act of 1970 categorized marijuana as a Schedule I substance.
-This means that it is not now recognized for use in any therapeutic applications.
-The number of people buying cannabis edibles has skyrocketed in areas within the United States where the drug is now legal.
-Using marijuana for recreational purposes was made legal in the following states:
+This means it is not recognized for use in any therapeutic applications.

 Some people are worried about the potential risks that edible cannabis products provide to young people and others who are new to using cannabis.
-Since 2008, there has been a significant rise in the number of calls made to poison control centers owing to dogs eating edibles.
+Since 2008, there has been a significant rise in the number of calls made to poison control centers for dogs eating edibles.

 Since users of cannabis edibles may not immediately experience the effects of the product, they frequently eat more in an attempt to compensate and end up absorbing an unsafe amount of THC.
 Since it is hard to quantify the dosage of THC or CBD in edibles, marijuana overdose is possible.